RyanC-95/Reforged-Progression/README.md

 - Use a smithing table to transfer enchantments: from Iron → Diamond, or Diamond → Netherite.
 A Netherite Upgrade is still required.

 ## Mining Adjustments

+- Mining Diamond Ore now drops 1 Echo Shard (Fortune has no effect).
+Smelt the Echo Shard in a furnace or blasting furnace to obtain a Diamond.

+- Mining Ancient Debris without Silk Touch now drops 1 Netherite Scrap (Fortune has no effect).

 - Iron, Gold, and Copper Ore now always drop 1 Raw Ore each, even when mined with Fortune, ensuring deliberate resource gathering.